-The extensive menu includes kransky sausages with creamy mash and mustard; marinated pork skewers with chips and salad, cabbage rolls (sarma), schnitzel, stuffed capsicum and many more.
+The extensive menu includes kransky sausages with creamy mash and mustard and marinated pork skewers with chips and salad.
+Additionally there are cabbage rolls (sarma), schnitzel, stuffed capsicum and many more.

-The couple have been delighted that so many people from Brisbane and beyond have travelled to come to their restaurant for the traditional fare but they are equally happy that locals who are not so familiar with the food are also embracing it.
+The couple have been delighted that so many people from Brisbane and beyond have travelled to come to their restaurant for the traditional fare.
+They are equally happy that locals who are not so familiar with the food are also embracing it.

-The restaurant is BYO and open right through from 11am to dinner Wednesday to Saturday (and for dinner on Tuesday and lunch on Sunday), and serves a range of European teas, superfood lattes and locally roasted Somerset coffee.
+Stefans Balkan Grill is BYO and open right through from 11am to dinner Wednesday to Saturday (and for dinner on Tuesday and lunch on Sunday).
+They serve a range of European teas, superfood lattes and locally roasted Somerset coffee.